Recent years have seen a boom in the demand for private tutors in the UK.

-On Superprof, there is no intermediate between the tutor and the student, the tutor receives what they charge without paying any commission to the platform.
-This means that there’s no need for incessant calculations and percentages, if you charge £20 per hour, you’ll receive £20 per hour.
+On Superprof, there is no intermediate between the tutor and the student, the tutor receives what they charge unless they choose to collect payment via Superprof without subscribing to the premium pass.
+This means that there's no need for incessant calculations and percentages, if you charge £20 per hour, you'll receive £20 per hour.
 All you need to work out is whether your tutoring rate is substantial when you take your planning into account.

-Checking out the market: Private Tuition Rates for your Subject
+Checking out the Tutoring Jobs market: Private Tuition Rates by Subject

 To set your apart from the rest, what better that to stick an irresistible price tag on your tutoring services?